rmnppt/rmnppt.github.io/_posts/2017-03-16-htmlwidget-example.md

 layout: post
 ---

 For a while now, I have been looking for ways to incorporate pretty D3 graphics into R markdown reports or shiny apps.
+Why?
+I like R for the ability to be able to do data handling, stats, ML all very easily with minimal code.
+But when you want to present something to clients or the public, there is no competition for the front end web stuff e.g. d3.js.
+The answer: htmlwidgets.

 [Here is my attempt so far](https://thedatalab.shinyapps.io/rc3_shiny_test/)